-This is a running log of the steps we have taken at Cathedral Square to protect residents and staff from the coronavirus pandemic.
+This is a running log of the steps we have taken and are taking at Cathedral Square to protect residents and staff from the coronavirus pandemic.
 We will continue posting updates here until such time as we can put these trying days behind us, breathe a sigh of relief, and enjoy each other's company – in person – once again.

 A recent segment of WCAX's "Across the Fence" featured SASH Director Melissa Southwick, who shared the Herculean effort and critical role SASH played in keeping residents safe, engaged, and virus free.